(213) 537-9906

 When you die, your family's financial needs don't adjust to account for the fact that your overtime might have dried up someday.
 Your mortgage payment is the same in November of a slow year as it is in August after a storm season.
 Your family's cost of living is calibrated to what you've been earning, not what you might have earned in a hypothetical down year.

 More importantly: the goal of life insurance is to protect your family from the worst-case scenario.
 That worst-case scenario is your family losing your income — all of it — suddenly.
 Coverage based on a lowball income estimate doesn't achieve the goal.
+Firefighters face the same overtime-income calculation challenge — see how firefighters should factor overtime into coverage amounts.

 The counterargument is cost.
 Adding coverage for overtime income does cost more.
 But the math is usually compelling: